School Re-Entry Plan 2021-22

 Confirmed cases of COVID-19

 An important step we can take to ensure the health and safety of our community is to get vaccinated against COVID-19.
-Children aged 12 and up are eligible to receive a first and second dose of an approved vaccine in Alberta.
+Children aged 12 and up (born in 2009 or ealier) are eligible to receive a first and second dose of an approved vaccine in Alberta.

 Peace Wapiti Public School Division will support Alberta Health Services as it runs temporary vaccination clinics in schools.
-Immunization is voluntary and will be available in September and October for eligible students in Grades 7-12, born in 2009 or earlier, and staff.
+Immunization is voluntary and will be available in September and October for eligible students aged 12 and older, and staff.
 Parental consent will be required for in-school immunizations.

 Below are links to additional information about the COVID-19 vaccine to help you make an informed decision for your family.